 Below, you’ll find our editorial guidelines for contributing writers.
 The Mighty aims to share honest stories in a responsible and respectful way.
 We believe through storytelling, we can actually help people.
 To do that, we need everyone submitting a story to feel safe.
 These guidelines are here to help make that possible.
 They should encourage, not hinder, you in telling your story.
-If you’re concerned your story wouldn’t comply with a guideline, don’t turn away; email an editor at [email protected].
-We’re happy to work with you on it!

 The Mighty has grown into a platform where thousands of people people are sharing stories around hundreds of disabilities, diseases and mental illnesses.
 These stories come from all perspectives — from people with disabilities, from patients, from family members and friends, from doctors and therapists, from educators and more.
 Each person has a different reason for writing.
 Some write to educate, to ignite change, to raise awareness.
 Others write to find a community, to let someone else know he or she is not alone, to provide empathy.
 Some write to inspire, to encourage, to flip a stereotype on its head, to end stigmas.
 Some write to say thank you, to highlight beautiful moments in life.
 Some write because they simply have a story to tell.

 Here are guidelines we believe will help people share their stories in a responsible and respectful way.
 We’re excited to have you join our Mighty family!

 When submitting a story, please consider the following: